It’s Thanksgiving Day in the US, so we present some thoughtful reading for consumption on a day of rest.

 P.S.
 We just added a creative Commons license insignia to our right sidebar.

 This entry was posted on Thursday, November 26th, 2009 at 11:37 am and is filed under blogging, BusinessModel, Citizen Journalism, Future of Journalism, Journalism, Local news, NewMedia, Newspapers, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.